cklose2000/duckdb_strats1/README.md

-# DuckDB-Centric Backtesting Framework
+# DuckDB Automated Trading Strategy Framework

-A comprehensive backtesting system for financial strategies using DuckDB as the core database engine.
-This framework emphasizes SQL-based transformations, metadata tracking, and reproducible research.
+A comprehensive backtesting system using DuckDB for high-performance financial data processing and trading strategy optimization.

 ## System Architecture

-The system is organized around a central DuckDB database with metadata tables that track all system objects:

-- **scripts** - Stores all Python/R scripts with execution metadata
-- **queries** - Stores all SQL queries with purpose and results summary
-- **models** - Tracks algorithmic models with parameters and performance
-- **datasets** - Catalogs all data sources and transformations
-- **executions** - Logs all backtests with parameters and results

-## Core Principles
+This framework leverages DuckDB's in-process analytics capabilities to efficiently test and optimize trading strategies.
+The system is designed around these principles:

-1. Execute ALL data transformations as SQL inside DuckDB
+- All data transformations are executed as SQL inside DuckDB
-2. Store intermediate results in database tables, not CSV files
+- Intermediate results are stored in database tables, not CSV files
-3. Auto-log all scripts and queries to metadata tables
+- All operations are automatically logged to metadata tables
-4. Use transactions for multi-step operations
+- Transactions are used for multi-step operations
-5. Query metadata to check existing functionality before building new features
+- Metadata is queried to check existing functionality before building new features

-## Repository Structure
+### Repository Structure

 ```
-/
+./
 ├── db/
 │   └── backtest.ddb         # Main DuckDB database
 ├── migrations/              # Schema change scripts